-Why Tree Removal Costs So Much The high cost of tree removal reflects the many hazards of the job (and related insurance costs), the specialized skills and equipment needed, and the sheer labor of the project.
-Homeowners have the option of interviewing two or three tree care companies before deciding on tree removal.
-Ask to see a copy of the current insurance certificate, as well as copies of the crew's insurance certificate.
-Other factors affecting removal costs include the condition, diameter, and location of the tree.
+Tree removal is a complex and potentially dangerous job that requires specialized skills, equipment, and insurance.
+Homeowners should always interview two or three tree care companies before deciding on tree removal.
+It is important to ask to see a copy of the current insurance certificate, as well as copies of the crew's insurance certificate.
+The cost of tree removal is affected by a variety of factors, including the condition, diameter, and location of the tree.

 For example, a small tree with an exceptionally thick trunk may take longer to cut than a small tree with a trunk proportional to its height.
 Cutting a tree away from any structure or power line requires less time and preparation than a tree right next to your house or with power lines running through branches.
 However, many diseased or even dead trees have a weaker structure than healthy trees and can be easier (and cheaper) to remove.
 If a short tree has a thick trunk that is particularly laborious to cut, a tree removal company may charge you extra.
 If you are going to remove an unhealthy tree that is standing and that is still relatively stable, you may end up paying the same price as removing a healthy tree.